WPozz/Support-Vector-Machine-Classifier-for-Diabetes/Project Walkthrough and Technical Justification.md

 The final sections translate the model's performance into a practical context.

 *   **Clinical Impact:** A summary of clinical performance metrics (Sensitivity, Specificity, PPV, NPV) was generated using the **optimized decision threshold**.
 This provides a realistic assessment of how the model would perform in a clinical setting.
 A cost-benefit analysis was also included to illustrate the potential economic impact of the model.
+The cost benefit analysis was performed using "[Screening for diabetes and prediabetes should be cost-saving in patients at high risk](https://pubmed.ncbi.nlm.nih.gov/23393215/)"

 *   **Deployment Preparation:** The final step involved preparing the model for deployment.
 All necessary components—the trained `Pipeline` object (model + scaler), feature names, and, critically, the **recommended decision threshold**—were packaged into a single `pickle` file.
 A sample prediction function was written to demonstrate how this complete artifact could be used to score new patient data in a real-world application.